llm-bible/llm-bible.github.io/_publications/delaiglesia2024ranking.markdown

 bibkey: delaiglesia2024ranking
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2409.20565"}
-tags: ['Ethics and Bias', 'Security']
+tags: ['Security', 'Ethics and Bias']
 ---
 Evaluating LLM-generated text has become a key challenge, especially in domain-specific contexts like the medical field.
 This work introduces a novel